newlight77/robot-flower-princess-ui/docs/COVERAGE.md

-# Coverage Workflow Update Summary
+# Test Coverage Implementation

 ## 🎯 Overview

+This document provides a detailed technical overview of the test coverage workflow implementation.
 The CI/CD workflow has been completely restructured to provide comprehensive test coverage reporting with separate test suite execution, coverage merging, HTML report generation, and quality gates.

+**For general CI/CD information**, see [CI_CD.md](CI_CD.md)

+**For testing strategy**, see [TESTING_STRATEGY.md](TESTING_STRATEGY.md)

 ## 📊 Key Features